NextCenturyCorporation/ozp-rest/docs-external/rest/LegacyAPIs/getWidget.md

   </tr>
   <tr>
     <td>{Function} cfg.onFailure <i>Optional</i></td>
     <td>The system returns this function if the user preference cannot be deleted from the database or if the preference does not exist.
-If this function is not specified a default error message display.<br>
+If this function is not specified a default error message display.
-    This function passes back the following parameters: <br>error: String
+    This function passes back the following parameters: error: String
-    <br>Status: The HTTP Status code</td>
+    Status: The HTTP Status code</td>
   </tr>
 </table>